 Penny and Robert A. Fox Faculty Director, Fels Institute of Government

 Areas of Interest

-John M. MacDonald is Penny and Robert A. Fox Faculty Director of Penn’s Fels Institute of Government and Chair of the Department of Criminology.
+John M. MacDonald is Penny and Robert A. Fox Faculty Director of Penn’s Fels Institute of Government and Professor of Criminology and Sociology in the Department of Criminology in the School of Arts and Sciences.
 He focuses primarily on the study of interpersonal violence, race, and ethnic disparities in criminal justice, and the effect of public policy responses on crime.
 His contributions to public policy research include numerous studies using rigorous, quasi-experimental and experimental designs showing the effects of social policies on crime, of institutional social justice reforms on crime, and more recently, the health effects of various policy interventions.
 He was awarded the Young Experimental Scholar Award by the Academy of Experimental Criminology for significant contributions to experimental research.
 He also received the David N. Kershaw Award for distinguished contribution to the field of public policy analysis and management from the American Association of Public Policy Analysis and Management.
-His latest urban research examines the effects of land use zoning on crime and was supported by the Robert Wood Johnson Foundation Program on Public Health Law Research.
+He is an elected Fellow of the Academy of Experimental Criminology.
+His latest urban research examines the remediating vacant land and abandoned houses on crime.

 Marilyn (Lynn) Sawyer Sommers